-Focus Area - Nutrition Services Goal: Be a leader in equi ty around food security.
-Measureable Objectives Key Tasks Lead Position & Entity 20 e for 2017- 020 h & Year) Accomplishme nt or Update Programming is targeted to the Start Date End Date highest need populations. а Serve culturally specific communities through culturally specific agencies providing culturally specific congregate meals.
-ADVSD Nutrition Services Contract Liaison, EE Contractors January 2017 December 2020 b Ensure programming and allocation is reflective and proportional to the population need/served.
-ADVSD Community Services Manager May 2018 December 2020 С Support culturally specific providers to meet the dietary standard and dietician requirement with innovative ideas like using nutrition students or government dietician resources to help build menus in collaboration with culturally specific restaurants and providers.
-ADVSD Nutrition Services Contract Liaison January 2017 December 2020 d Work with the State on component meals as a way that culturally specific providers can meet the nutrition criteria with culturally specific restaurants.
-ADVSD Nutrition Services Contract Liaison January 2017 December 2020
+Focus Area - Nutrition on S Services Goal: Be a leader in e qui ty around food security.
+Measurable Objectives Key Tasks Lead Position & Entity Timeframe for 2017-2020 (by Month & Year) Accomplishment or Update Programming is targeted to the highest need Start Date End Date populations. а Provide training to organizations interested in responding to an RFPQ for nutrition services to increase capacity of network to serve culturally specific communities.
+ADVSD Nutrition Services Contract Liaison, EE Contractors January 2017 April 2017 Completed and one new agency added serving Long-Term Survivors of HIV/AIDS b Ensure programming and allocations are reflective and proportional to the population/need served.
+ADVSD Community Services Manager May 2016 Decem ber 2017 Increased percentage of total nutrition allocation to culturally specific providers from 26% to 38% С Support culturally specific providers to meet the dietary standard and dietician requirement with innovative ideas like using nutrition students or government dietician resources to help build menus in collaboration with culturally specific restaurants and providers.
+ADVSD Nutrition Services Contract Liaison January 2017 Decem ber 2017 Technical assistance provided in 2017.
+Based on feedback from contractors and in order to provide more consistent results, ADVSD will be providing a dietician for culturally specific providers beginning in 2018.